NZX plans $44m rights issue, buys dairy auction stake

 Alongside growth in 2021, there had been a step-change in investment to support additional capacity, capability, and to enhance the security of operating platforms.

-The NZX declared a final dividend of 3.1 cents per share, contributing to a 2021 dividend of 6.1 cents per share.
+The NZX declared a final dividend of 3.1 cents per share, contributing to a 2021 dividend of 6.1 cents per share, and unchanged from last year.

 Chief executive Mark Peterson said the Covid pandemic "materially stimulated" and accelerated activity through 2020, and this had flowed through positively into the 2021 operating performance and financial results – with operating earnings holding up well.